-18.3. (a) Employees who are on standby duty shall receive two (2) hours of pay at their current Basic Hourly Rate for each Shift they perform duty Monday through Friday and three (3) hours of pay at their current Basic Hourly Rate for each Shift they perform duty on Saturdays, Sundays, and holidays.
+18.3. (a) Employees who are on standby duty shall receive two (2) hours of pay at their current Basic Hourly Rate for each Shift they perform duty Monday through Friday and three (3) hours of pay at their current Basic Hourly Rate for each Shift they perform duty on Saturdays, and Sundays, and four (4) hours of pay at their current Basic Hourly rate for each Shift they perform on holidays.